MattLangan123/LazyList/README.md

 # LazyList

-LazyList is a full stack web application utilizing the Spotify API to allow users to create playlists from their tops Spotify songs with ease.
+LazyList is a full stack web application utilizing the Spotify API to allow users to create playlists from their top Spotify songs with ease.

 Technologies Used:
 Frontend: Javascript, HTML, CSS, React.js